bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-faceted-textual-search.md

 ```
 <!-- type: tab-end -->

-For a complete list of facets that can be returned, see the [GraphQL Storefront Playground](/graphql-playground).
+For a complete list of facets, see the [GraphQL Storefront Playground](https://developer.bigcommerce.com/graphql-playground).

 ## Put it all together: get products and facets